 Maker Of Shadows by Jack Mann (2012, Ramble House)

-( God Bless Fender Tucker and all who sail with him!), the book is now back in print for the first time since Bookfinger reissued the other “Gees” novels by Mann in the 70’s.
-I’ve reproduced the cover of the new reissue and one of the magazine serializations from 1939 as well as one of the many Virgil Findlay illustrations from it (thank you, Pretty Sinister Books
+Maker of Shadows by Jack Mann (pseudonym of Charles Carnnell).
+Recently republished by Ramble House ( God Bless Fender Tucker and all who sail with him!), the book is now back in print for the first time since Bookfinger reissued the other “Gees” novels by Mann in the 70’s.
+I’ve reproduced the cover of the new reissue and one of the magazine serializations from 1939 as well as one of the many Virgil Findlay illustrations from it (thank you, Pretty Sinister Books).

 Make of Shadows easily holds it’s place on the list.
 If nothing else, I would say it might rank a little higher.
 The novel manages to create a sense of cosmic dread only found in Lovecraft writings.
 It marries them with the best of the British rural detective yarns.
 “Gees” is the nickname for gentleman detective Gregory George Gordon Green, who markets himself as a professional problem solver in the classified section of the daily newspapers.
 Most of the novels in the series involve Gees’ encounters with supernatural forces.